November 26 – December 3, 2019 North American blizzard: Rocky Mountains and High Plains

 Denver saw an unusually snowy November partially thanks to this storm alone.
 It dumped nearly twice the average monthly snowfall total (7.5 in) on the city.
 Some parts of the foothills accumulated in excess of 40 in of snow.
 In the central and northern Plains freezing drizzle fell on Thanksgiving Day and Black Friday, transitioning to snow, and then heavy snow, overnight.
 On the following day, November 30, winds increased, gusting from 45 to 60 mph at times, creating blizzard conditions.
-In Rapid City, South Dakota, 15.9 in of snow fell, of which 14.5 in fell in just one day, breaking the one-day and two-day November snowfall records respectively.
+In Rapid City, 15.9 in of snow fell, of which 14.5 in fell in just one day, breaking the one-day and two-day November snowfall records respectively.
 In the northern Black Hills, a local mountain range, over two feet of snow fell.
 One person was killed in a rollover crash near Cavour.
 The individual, as well as their passenger, were not wearing seatbelts.
 A crash on I-15 near Willard, Utah, also killed one person.

 Midwest

-In Duluth, Minnesota, 21.7 in of snow fell at the airport, where wind gusts frequently exceeded 35 mph, meeting blizzard criteria.
+In Duluth, 21.7 in of snow fell at the airport, where wind gusts frequently exceeded 35 mph, meeting blizzard criteria.
 The snowfall accumulation was the ninth-heaviest on record and the most in ten years.
 Near Patton, Missouri, two boys, ages 5 and 8, and the vehicle they were riding in, were swept away.
 In this incident, a 33-year-old man and a 2 year old infant suffered injuries but survived.
 A 48-year-old man died in a separate incident near Sedgewickville, Missouri.